 Included in "#2 Other" are cash and instruments for the purpose of liquidity and portfolio risk management.
 It may also include ESG unrated securities for which data needed for the measurement of attainment of environmental or social characteristics is not available.

-product is aligned with the environmental and/or social characteristics that it promotes?
+Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?